 The CEO manages the organization’s daily operations.
 In public post-secondary institutions the CEO position is referred to as the President.

 - Develops strategic initiatives, policies, operating and capital budgets and submits them to the board for approval

 - Liaises with the Deputy Minister

-The Crown Agencies Resource Office supports public sector organizations in meeting governance and accountability requirements.
+The Crown Agencies and Board Resourcing Office supports public sector organizations in meeting governance and accountability requirements.
 They also provide information about public sector organizations, the people who are appointed to serve on them and the appointment process.